 - Lambeth Palace: incl.
 State rooms, Chapel, Atrium & Crypt

-- Afternoon at leisure: optional visits to the Waddesdon Bequest at the British Museum and Maggs Bros.
+- Optional visit to Maggs Bros.
 Ltd – dealers of rare books and manuscripts since 1853

 We begin today at Lambeth Palace, London residence of the Archbishop of Canterbury since c.1200.
 The Palace architecture incorporates many styles, from the Early English chapel to the Tudor Gatehouse and 17th-century Great Hall.
 We shall enjoy a guided tour of the buildings, including the State Rooms, Chapel, Atrium and Crypt.

 We also visit Lambeth Palace’s famous library, now housed in the Great Hall, rebuilt in 1663 by Archbishop Juxon after its destruction by Oliver Cromwell.
 Juxon used medieval hammer and beam construction for the roof, recalling the earlier building.
 The library houses the major archive of the Anglican Church and many famous books.
 We will be shown some of the remarkable treasures of the Library including a Great Bible (i.e. large in size); a medieval manuscript possibly commissioned by King Stephen (c.1096-1154); and a rare copy of the Gutenberg Bible (subject to availability and confirmation closer to the date).